Genusbiz/docs/developers/defining-the-application-model/common-concepts/advanced-expressions.md

 All functions and values are members of a data type, and there are two kinds of members:

 *   Type members: The function or value may only be used on the type itself, i.e. on the type or class level.
-Example: <span style="FONT-STYLE: italic">String.new.
+Example: *String.new*.
 *   Instance members: The function or value may only be used on an instance or object of the type.
-Example: <span style="FONT-STYLE: italic">Company.Name<span style="FONT-STYLE: italic">.toLower<span style="FONT-STYLE: italic">.
+Example: *Company.Name.toLower*.

 Advanced Expressions are case sensitive.